pekspro/EF-Migrations-Script-Generator-Task/ReadMe.md

 * If you are using **.NET Core 3**, you could enable **Install dependencies for .NET Core 3** to auto install the global tool **dotnet-ef**.
 * If you are using **.NET Core 2**, you may be able to build your application but you get an error when creating migration scripts.
 If that's the case you're probably using .NET Core 3 SDK which doesn't have built-in support to do this.
 To solve this, just add [Use .NET Core](https://docs.microsoft.com/en-gb/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) before this task and select version 2.2.207 for instance.

 When the build is completed you should have migrations scripts stored in the package.
 They named {{NameOfTheDatabaseContext}}.sql.
-The migrations scripts are idempotent, meaning that you could run the several times and the end result should be the same even if you have run the script before.
-So it's safe to run the migration on every release even if you haven't done any changes.
+Under most circumstances it's safe to run these migrations on every release even if you haven't done any changes.

 ## How to apply migrations to your databases
 When you have your migration scripts ready you just need to apply them in a release pipeline.
 If you have your databases in Azure you could to like this: